autotelic/envelope-encryptor/README.md

 ## In development and testing

-If you don't really need to use a secure KEK, e.g. in development or for testing, but you do need to generate DEKs (Data Encryption Key) to work with, there is a dummy KMS service.
+If you don't really need to use an actual KEK, e.g. in development or for testing, but you do need to generate DEKs (Data Encryption Key) to work with, there is a dummy KMS service.
+The "encrypted" key is just a base64 representation of a random buffer.
 This should definitely not be used in production!

 ```js